ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/submit-jobs.md

 By default, the scheduler will allocate a single core for your job.
 To allow the job to use multiple CPU cores, you must run your job in a SGE parallel environment (PE) and tell SGE how many cores the job will use.
 Please note that jobs using multiple cores running outside of a parallel environment are subject to termination without warning by the Wynton admins.
 There are four parallel environments on Wynton:

-* `smp`: for multithreaded jobs using ['Symmetric multiprocessing (SMP)'](https://en.wikipedia.org/wiki/Symmetric_multiprocessing)
+* `smp`: for single-host parallel jobs using ['Symmetric multiprocessing (SMP)'](https://en.wikipedia.org/wiki/Symmetric_multiprocessing)
-* `mpi`: for parallel jobs using MPI
+* `mpi`:  for multiple-host parallel jobs based on MPI parallelization
-* `mpi_onehost`: for tightly coupled parallel jobs using MPI which run best on a single host
+* `mpi_onehost`: for single-host parallel jobs based on MPI parallelization
-* `mpi-8`: for Hybrid MPI (multi-threaded multi-node MPI jobs)
+* `mpi-8`: for multi-threaded multi-host jobs based on MPI parallelization

-For any of the above environments, you must request the number of slots needed when you submit the job.
-For instance, to request four slots (`NSLOTS=4`) in the SMP PE _each with 2 GiB of RAM_, for a _total_ of 8 GiB RAM, use:
+For any of the above environments, you must request the number of slots needed when you submit the job, e.g. `-pe smp 4`, `-pe mpi_onehost 14`, `-pe mpi 38`, and `-pe mpi-8 40`.

+### Single-host parallel processing

+To request four slots (`NSLOTS=4`) on a single host, where _each slot gets 2 GiB of RAM_, for a _total_ of 8 GiB RAM, use:

 ```sh
 qsub -pe smp 4 -l mem_free=2G script.sh
 ```

 The scheduler will make sure your job is launched on a node with at least four slots available.

 Note, when writing your script, use SGE environment variable `NSLOTS`, which is set to the number of cores that your job was allocated.
 This way you don't have to update your script if you request a different number of cores.
 For instance, if your script runs the BWA alignment, have it specify the number of parallel threads as:

 ```sh
 bwa aln -t "${NSLOTS:-1}" ...
 ```

 By using `${NSLOTS:-1}`, instead of just `${NSLOTS}`, this script will fall back to use a single thread if `NSLOTS` is not set, e.g. when running the script on your local computer.

 <div class="alert alert-danger" role="alert" markdown="1">